-Instructor of fine art drawing, heroic figure drawing, inking with croquill & brush, sequential art & cartooning, Scott Hanna is a busy professional artist & top inker in the graphic novel industry.
+Instructor of fine art drawing, heroic figure drawing, inking with croquill & brush, human & animal anatomy, sequential art & cartooning, Scott Hanna is a busy professional artist & top inker in the graphic novel industry.
 His drawing & inking work appears monthly in print

 for a number of superhero graphic novels and comics.
 One of the most prolific